sudhanshu-arya/golangTestProject/README.md

 ## following are the endpoints
 - http://localhost:8000/home to get worldwide stats
-- http://localhost:8000/countrynames to get names of all countries for which we have data
+- http://localhost:8000/countrynames to get names of all countries
 - http://localhost:8000/country/{countryname} to get country stats
 - http://localhost:8000/all to get all the stats